MorozO2/Zero-Rat-Kingdom-Dungeon/README.md

 To play game go to rat_dungeon/Release/rat_dungeon_exe

 The game has some amount of RNG, so please be patient if you don't succeed on your first try.
+NOTE: BEST PLAYED IN FULL-SCREEN (to see all the text)